10 Days of Prayer

 [OR]

-Have the Ten Days of Prayer participants take turns offering short summaries (1-2 minutes) for each of the 10 daily prayer guides.
+Short Summaries: Have the Ten Days of Prayer participants take turns offering short summaries (1–2 minutes) for each of the 10 daily prayer guides.
 Share the title, the main verse, and a key thought.
-(Plan ahead so the summaries stay within 1-2 minutes.
-For most people, one minute is 125-150 spoken words.)
+(Plan ahead so summaries stay within 1–2 minutes.
+For most people, one minute is 125–150 spoken words.)

 [OR]